 Dr. Kevin Legg earned a B.S. degree in Bioinformatics and a PhD in Molecular Biology from the University of Denver.
 His early work focused on the development of software applications to process large scale proteomics and genomics data.
 Dr. Legg’s dissertation research focused on applying comparative proteomics techniques to forensic serology.
 While in school, Dr. Legg was awarded several grants and awards including the Graduate Research Fellowship from the National Institute of Justice.

-Dr Legg currently serves as a research scientist at the Center for Forensic Science Research & Education.
+Dr. Legg currently serves as a Research Scientist III at the Center for Forensic Science Research & Education.
 In this role, Dr. Legg is responsible for the management of several research projects as well as advising graduate students.
 His current research interests focus on applying large molecule mass spectrometry to forensic science.
 This includes the ongoing work in forensic serology as well as applications in toxicology.
 Dr. Legg’s research has received funding through the National Institute of Justice as well as the Department of Defense.

 Research Scientist I

-Catherine Brown is a graduate of Arcadia University graduating with a bachelor’s degree in Biology.
-Catherine then obtained a master’s degree in Forensic Science from Arcadia University, focusing on forensic biology through research in protein mass-spec applications for seminal fluid detection.
-In recognition of the academic achievements Catherine had made in the graduate program, she was awarded the Fredric Rieders Award for Excellence in Forensic Science.
-Currently, Catherine is working towards her doctoral degree at the University of Denver.
+Catherine Brown is a graduate of Arcadia University’s accelerated degree program, obtaining a bachelor’s degree in Biology and a master’s degree in Forensic Science.
+In recognition of her academic achievements, she was awarded the Fredric Rieders Award for Excellence in Forensic Science.
+Catherine is currently a PhD candidate in Cell and Molecular Biology at the University of Denver.

 Research Scientist I

-Currently, David serves as a Forensic Scientist II at the Center for Forensic Research & Education.
-In this role, David is involved with method development and validations of various research projects.
+Currently, Judith serves as a Research Scientist at the Center for Forensic Science Research & Education in which she is involved with the International Toxic Adulterant Database (ITAD) project focusing on seized drugs analysis and providing support in various other projects.